ml-archive/blog/source/_posts/2018-02-26-URLComponents.md

 `pod 'Codemine', '~>1.0.0'`

-And if you're more of a Carthage guy, add this to your `Cartfile`
+And if you're more of a Carthage person, add this to your `Cartfile`

 `github "nodes-ios/Codemine" ~> 1.0`